 This recipe for basil aioli is perfect as an easy veggie dip, healthy sandwich spread or simple salmon marinade.
 The best part?
-It's only 7 ingredients and that's including salt!
+My lemon basil aioli is only 7 ingredients and that's including salt!

-It wasn't coincidence that this aioli was included in our super fast challenge.
+It wasn't a coincidence that this recipe for basil aioli was included in our super fast challenge.
 It checks two boxes I always look for when creating our super fast meal plans.

-First, it can be used in more than one way.
+First, lemon basil aioli can be used in more than one way.
 I love including recipes that you can use throughout the week in totally different ways.
 It minimizes meal prep time without leaving you feeling like you're eating leftovers all week.
 As you'll see below, basil aioli is super versatile!

 - 1 1/2 cups avocado mayonnaise